MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 ## Kernel Phase

 If the system gets stuck during the kernel phase, you experience multiple symptoms or receive multiple error messages.
-These include, but are not limited to, the following:
+These error messages include, but aren't limited to, the following examples:

 -   A Stop error appears after the splash screen (Windows Logo screen).